 AWA believes that Bistcho requires thoughtful management that prioritizes protecting undisturbed habitat and extensive restoration efforts to help support resident wildlife species such as woodland caribou.
 Implementing strict limits on total surface disturbances is required in order to preserve the unique vegetative communities that are imperative to the survival of the Bistcho woodland caribou herd, in addition to a multitude of other wildlife species.

 AWA also believes that conservation and restoration initiatives can be compatible with economic stimulus.
 In October 2018, a report commissioned by AWA, the David Suzuki Foundation and the Harmony Foundation resource economist Dr. Thomas Michael Power found that “at least 65 percent undisturbed caribou habitat can be reached with almost no displacement of existing industrial activity in the Bistcho-Yates ranges.”
-It is estimated by the report that a seismic line restoration program could generate “100 direct jobs per year and give a regional economic stimulus of $24 million per year or $434 million (undiscounted) over 18 years.”
-AWA believes that the conservation of wildlife species such as woodland caribou can achieved simultaneously in this region, while supporting new employment opportunities, and the diversification of local economies.
+The report estimatedthat a seismic line restoration program could generate “100 direct jobs per year and give a regional economic stimulus of $24 million per year or $434 million (undiscounted) over 18 years.”
+AWA believes that in this region, the conservation of wildlife species such as woodland caribou can achieved simultaneously with supporting new employment opportunities and the diversification of local economies.